kgrodzicki/kgrodzicki.github.com/_posts/2011-08-11-spring-integration.markdown

 details check out "Pro Spring Integration" chapter 15[^psi].

 * __Easy integration with other spring projects__  like Spring Batch, Spring AMQP(RabbitMQ).
-SI has the ability to launch Spring Batch jobs via messeging, allowing for event-driven batch process.
+SI has the ability to launch Spring Batch jobs via messaging, allowing for event-driven batch process.
 In addition, SI can be used to scale out Spring Batch using partitioning.
 This provides the ability to partition big batch jobs over many nodes using message channels as the coordination fabric[^psi].